 First, Instagram only showed us what our friends were posting.
 Then, with the introduction of advertising, we also began seeing sponsored posts in our feed.
 In the final month of 2017, Instagram began rolling out a new feature that means you’ll now see non-sponsored posts from other users, based on an algorithm that identifies what Instagram thinks you’ll like based on who you follow and what sort of posts that garner your attention.

-Increasingly, we’re subject to social networks’ algorithms dictating what we see, and Instagram is no exception.
+Increasingly, we’re subject to social networks’ algorithms dictating what we see, and Instagram is no exception (if you’re curious, here’s how the Instagram algorithm works).
 While this has implications for what you see as someone browsing the service, the flip side is that as someone creating and sharing images on Instagram, you have no guarantee that most of your followers will see your images.

 Once again, there’s benefit in driving folks to a marketing platform you can control such as your email list.
 Don’t have one of those?
 Here’s an article on getting started with email marketing for photographers.